- Adding/Dropping Classes

 You CAN receive financial aid:

 - To repeat a course that has already been passed (D- or higher) only one additional time.
 Any repeated attempts after that will not be eligible for financial aid.
-Note that this applies even if you earn a failing grade (F) or withdraw (W) during the second attempt.
+Note that this applies even if you earn a failing grade (F).

 - As many times as necessary to repeat a course in which the only previous grade earned has been a failing grade (F).